AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/template.md

 * *any account specifics on your side*
 * *how to obtain an API key to connect to your platform*

-## Connect *YOURSOURCE* to Platform using [!DNL Flow Service] API
+## Connect *YOURSOURCE* to Platform using the [!DNL Flow Service] API

-The following tutorial walks you through the steps to create a *YOURSOURCE* source connection and create a dataflow to bring *YOURSOURCE* data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).
+The following tutorial walks you through the steps to create a *YOURSOURCE* source connection and create a dataflow to bring *YOURSOURCE* data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

-### Create a base connection
+### Create a base connection {#base-connection}

 A base connection retains information between your source and Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
 The base connection ID allows you to explore and navigate files from within your source and identify the specific items that you want to ingest, including information regarding their data types and formats.